UMassLowell-Vision-Group/datasets/README.md

 To generate more realistic images (as in the 'What Do Deep CNNs Learn About Object' paper), you may need to specify different background and texture for different category/3d model.
 Then you need to change the 'images_bg' and 'images_texture' in the render.ms file to point to different background and textures for different category/3d model.

-For now, we did not implemented the full photorealistic rendering since it is more complicated (e.g. might need to use ray-tracking algorithms to do that) and take far more time (e.g. hours) to render one image.
-However, as showed in the 'From-Virtual-to-Reality' paper, simple domain adaptation techniques can get same performance as training classifiers with real images (e.g. images from ImageNet).